 Research shows a clear link between leadership effectiveness and employee engagement.
 In fact, more than 85% of Fortune 500 companies use 360-degree (or multi-rater) feedback as a key part of their leadership development process, according to industry expert Jack Zenger.
 In this blog, we explain some of the key considerations and challenges related to collecting 360 feedback and how to plan and take subsequent actions to improve your leadership performance.

-The key challenges to collecting 360 feedback
+The key considerations when collecting 360-degree feedback

-- Are clear about the purpose of the evaluation and how to give multi-rater feedback
+- Are clear about the purpose of the evaluation and how to give multi-rater feedback.

 Taking effective action to improve leadership

-Prioritising your efforts
+Prioritising your 360-degree feedback efforts

-- Ask your raters to consider these same leadership competencies and to decide which they believe would allow you to have the greatest impact on overall business performance.
+- Ask your raters to consider these same leadership competencies and decide which they believe would allow you to have the greatest impact on overall business performance.

 - Chart all leadership competencies on your quadrant.
-When you build your development plan, look first at those competencies that you have rated most highly for both motivation and performance impact (be that your own, your teams or your organisations)
+When you build your development plan, look first at those competencies that you have rated most highly for both motivation and performance impact (be that your own, your team’s or your organisation’s).